Share post:

 Apart from this tax, you also have to consider holding costs.
 Utilities will also continue to incur standing charges, which are the cost of being connected to the service line even if no service is being used.

-Insurance premiums will also increase if a home is proven unoccupied.
+Insurance premiums will also increase if a home is found to be unoccupied.
 If you have a leasehold property, you still have to pay service charges even if the property is not used.

 Maintenance can also be an issue, especially if nobody can spot damage early.
 Structural issues might worsen and end up costing property owners in repairs and replacements.
-Over time, these will compound and affect the property’s overall condition and value.
+Over time, these will compound, affecting the property’s overall condition and value.

 Did you know: